IsmailMarmoush/jann/readme.md

 ## Updates
-Currently moving to Spark engine, Spark uses mllib which uses JBlas; the early versions of JANN JBlas was used directly now it will be used through spark.
+Currently moving to Spark engine, Spark uses mllib which uses JBlas; in the early versions of JANN, JBlas was used directly, now it will be used through spark.
 Stay tuned!

 ## Non-Functional Requirements
 ### High Performance